 Without that information, we can only scratch our head.

-#5 Updated by Luis Lavena about 4 years ago
+#5 Updated by Luis Lavena over 4 years ago

 Also, forgot to mention but win32-* gems that are binaries (win32-api 1.4.6 mingw32) do not contain binaries for Ruby 1.9.2, similar to JSON example I mentioned before.

 Proceed to removal in case you're not using them or follow the instructions I provided before.

-#6 Updated by Rama Mahendravada about 4 years ago
+#6 Updated by Rama Mahendravada over 4 years ago